serverless/blog/posts/2017-09-25-api-gateway-multiple-services.md

 ---
-title: How to deploy multiple services to one API Gateway with Serverless
+title: How to deploy multiple micro-services under one API domain with Serverless
 description: Learn how to use the same domain name for multiple Serverless services with API Gateway base path mappings.
 date: 2017-09-25
 layout: Post